NeoChow/blog/Posts/32-5-core-ios-competencies-to-be-a-great-hire/content.md

 scenarios like not having internet, internal server errors, bad requests, and timeouts.
 Every time you make a web request you should consider all of those scenarios and have them handled gracefully for your user.

-#### URLConnection
+#### URLSession

-Apple provides networking APIs directly within Foundation centered around [URLConnection](https://developer.apple.com/reference/foundation/nsurlconnection)
+Apple provides networking APIs directly within Foundation centered around [URLSession](https://developer.apple.com/reference/foundation/nsurlsession)

 These are already pretty great APIs so you can handle most of your networking without any third-party libraries.
 Personally, I almost exclusively use the built in APIs and I rarefully find its feature set lacking.